Her Prayer for the Orange Trees

-Her grandfather's orchard was the family's pride and joy.
-Now they were in danger of losing it to the weather.
+Her grandfather's orchard was a family treasure.
+Now they were in danger of losing it.

 “I’ve never seen cold weather last so long!”
 Mom said when I arrived at the family ranch near Mariposa, California.
 Since Dad died she was on her own up there.
 Normally she was able to manage the place by herself, but this January had brought unusually frigid weather for California, and she needed my help.